Bradley Beal

 GPhoenix Suns

-Beal (elbow) is questionable for Saturday's game against the Trail Blazers, Gerald Bourguet of GoPHNX.com reports.
+Beal (knee) is out for Sunday's game against the Trail Blazers, Gerald Bourguet of GoPHNX.com reports.

 ANALYSIS